CervidSunset/CervidSunset.github.io/README.md

           this.fishText.setAttribute('value', 'Pond placed!
 Click trigger to cast.');
           this.fishText.setAttribute('visible', 'true');

-          // 3.
-Hide the placement UI, Menu, and disable the floor laser this.reticle.setAttribute('visible', 'false');
+          // Shut off the AR Hit Test engine so the reticle goes away this.reticle.removeAttribute('ar-hit-test');
+          this.reticle.setAttribute('visible', 'false');
           this.startMenu.setAttribute('visible', 'false');
-          document.querySelector('#floor').setAttribute('class', '');
         },

         castLine: function () {
           this.state = 'casted';
           this.fishText.setAttribute('value', 'Line casted... waiting for a bite.');

-          // Spawn the bobber exactly at the custom pond location this.bobber.setAttribute('position', {
+          // Spawn the bobber flush with the custom water level this.bobber.setAttribute('position', {
              x: this.targetPos.x,
              y: this.targetPos.y + 0.05,